 2-Shot Micro Molding

-Adding to the capabilities of micro molding is the ability to mold two different materials on the same part at the same time.
-The two different thermoplastic resins are shot in sync so that it requires only one mold cycle.
-Often times this process can add valuable cosmetic or functional properties, reduce labor or assist in making the part more robust.
+Micro molders also have the ability to mold two different materials on the same part simultaneously.
+Two different thermoplastic resins are shot in sync, requiring only one mold cycle.
+This method can add valuable cosmetic or functional properties, reduce labor, or make the part more robust.

 The image above has a soft durometer material in the center, surrounded by a hard ABS structural material.
-This part is molded in one mold eliminating the need to build two parts and assemble them or two tools and insert mold one material on the other saving time and resources.
+This part is created in a single mold, eliminating the need to build two parts and assemble them later, saving time and resources.

 The image to the right is a 12-lens array for the high-bandwidth data market.
-It’s made of Sabic’s Ultem® material.
-Each lens is 250µm in diameter on 250µm centers.
+Made of Sabic’s Ultem® material, each lens is 250µm in diameter on 250µm centers.
 The noncumulative positional tolerances of each lens from the datum post is ±3µm.

-The in-house tool makers are integral members of the project management team as are the quality technicians and process engineers.
+In-house tool makers are integral members of the project management team, as are the quality technicians and process engineers.
 The team must plan and execute many sophisticated production processes while maintaining strict project timelines.
 The need for clear on-going communications all along the way is essential.

 In-house resources also play a critical roll in routine maintenance, running product changes or repairs that may be required.
-Success is never guaranteed but probabilities increase dramatically when project and production planning, timeline and execution responsibility all lie within the control of a single entity.
+Success is never guaranteed, but probability of a successful outcome increases dramatically when project and production planning, timeline and execution responsibility all lie within the control of a single entity.

 Automation & Packaging

-Part handling and packaging sometimes seem like a second thought, but in many cases, it’s almost as important to the process as making the part.
-Molding a small part is one thing.
-Molding it and packaging it so it’s oriented in a manner that’s useful to the customer can be a challenge all on it’s own.
+Part handling and packaging may seem like a second thought, but it can be just as important as actually making the part.
+Sometimes, catching the part, can be more difficult than making the part.
+Packaging a component so it’s oriented in a manner that’s useful to the customers automation or assembly process can be just as important as part accuracy.

-Quality assurance is imperative to any micro-molding operation.
-The ability to prove that parts are made to spec time and time again is where true capabilities are tested.
-This assurance comes in various ways.
+Quality assurance is imperative to accurate micro-molding.
+The ability to prove that parts are made to spec, routinely, is where true capabilities are tested.

 Quality begins at the start of each project.
 Design for manufacturability reviews are performed to ensure the project is off on the right foot.
 Considerations for quality, the robustness of the process and the ability to inspect and measure happen as early in the process as possible.

-From there control plans addressing critical features, FMEA results and other quality requirements are developed.
-High tech and low tech measurements are used depending on what’s appropriate.
-Measurement plans using precision gage pins, high-resolution in-line vision systems may be employed where necessary.
+From there, control plans addressing critical features, FMEA results and other quality requirements are developed.
+Measurement plans using precision gage pins, high-resolution in-line vision systems or white light interferometers may be employed where necessary.
 Verification of tool dimensions as well as finished part dimensions often requires high magnification microscopic measurements.

 Materials like PEEK, PEI (Ultem®), carbon filled LCP or glass filled nylons are commonplace.
 Soft durometer or elastomeric resins are also prominent.
 Direct experience with these materials in the context of micro-molding is another part of valuable know-how needed to maximize the performance of the resin/part design combination.

 When it’s all said and done it’s about the finished component or assembly.
 An authentic micro-molder produces extreme parts consistently and efficiently every time.
-A true micro molder is ultimately there to meet the high demands of modern manufacturing.
 The artistry and ingenuity in the process is lost if, in the end, the product does not satisfy the customer.

-Even though micro molding may seem new and novel, Accumold has been in the “micro” business for more than two decades and have produced billions of micro molded parts over the years.
+Even though micro molding may seem new and novel, Accumold has been in the “micro” business for more than three decades and have produced more than 3 billion micro molded parts to date.
 It’s where we started as a company, and it’s where we continue to grow, innovate and produce.

 True micro molding is our way of thinking, our way of doing, and our way of life.
-Please reach out today if you have questions!
+We’ve love to tell you more.